 You customize a game deck from all the cards in your collection.
-There are two parts to every customized game deck: the seed cards and the draw deck.
+There are two parts to every customized game deck: the seed deck and the draw deck.
 In addition, you may have one or more optional side decks.

 A card bearing the "Borg Use Only" icon in its title bar can be stocked in your deck and used only when playing the Borg affiliation.
-Also, players using [Borg] affiliation cards may not include any non-Borg personnel, ships, or facilities in their seed cards, draw deck or any side decks.
+Also, players using [Borg] affiliation cards may not include any non-Borg personnel, ships, or facilities in their seed deck, draw deck, or any side decks.

-SEED CARDS
+SEED DECK

-Seed cards include Mission, Dilemma, Artifact and Site cards, plus any other cards which are allowed or required by game text to be seeded, such as certain Facility, Doorway, Objective, Incident and Event cards.
-Your game deck is limited to 30 seed cards (not counting those that seed "for free").
+Your seed deck may include several types of seed cards.

-You must seed exactly six missions, and you may seed up to six sites.
-These Mission and Site cards seed "for free" - that is, they do not count toward your limit of 30 seed cards.
+- It may include up to 30 of the following: Dilemma and Artifact cards, plus any other cards which are allowed or required by game text to be seeded, such as certain Facility, Doorway, Objective, Incident, and Event cards.
+(If you seed any card that is not a seed card, it is a misseed.) - It may include up to six Site cards, which seed "for free" (i.e., in addition to the 30 cards in the first category). - It must include exactly six Mission cards, which also seed "for free."
 Each of your six missions must be different, except for those that are universal (their card title begins with the universal symbol).